mxstbr/login-flow/README.md

 * `actions`: Actions get dispatched with this/these utility module(s)

 * `components`: The main JS folder.
-All your React components should be in this folder, for big projects they might be grouped into seperate subfolders.
+All the React components are in this folder, with pages (routes) saved in the `pages` subfolder.
 E.g. a navigation component `Nav.react.js`

-* `constants`: Action constants need to be defined in this/these utility module(s)
+* `constants`: Action constants are defined in this/these utility module(s)

-* `reducers`: Reducers manage the state of an app, basically a simplified implementation of Stores in Flux.
+* `reducers`: Reducers manage the state of this app, basically a simplified implementation of Stores in Flux.
 For an introduction to reducers, watch [this talk](https://www.youtube.com/watch?v=xsSnOQynTHs) by @gaearon.

 * `utils`: Utility files.